purelxw/email-spliffer/README.md

 # Information
 Make sure your gmail has less secure apps (https://myaccount.google.com/lesssecureapps).
 I did not come up with the name wtf.

+## Disclaimer
+This project here has been made for educational purposes only.
+I do not control the misconduct of my tool.
+I do not promote the usage of my tool.